 - Cook for 40 minutes and remove the foil.

-- Cook uncovered for 15 more minutes.
+- Cook or bake uncovered for 15 more minutes.

 How long does it take to roast acorn squash?